 Who’s going to look after our minds?

-Brexit is not only putting a lot of pressure on the healthcare system to handle new challenges.
+Brexit is putting a lot of pressure on the healthcare system to handle new challenges.
 It’s also weighing on our minds.
-Indeed, the uncertainty of the situation and the chaotic way in which it has been managed since the referendum have kept many worrying about the future.
+Indeed, the uncertainty of the situation and the chaotic way.
+It has been managed since the referendum has kept many worrying about the future.
 There is nothing the public can rely on for reassurance.
 Even after the Parliament had managed to get a no-deal Brexit off the table, the new government puts no-deal back into the list of options.

 Will the NHS receive money after Brexit?

 The real question about the NHS is that it’s impossible to tell whether it can survive Brexit.
-Indeed, Brexit, so far, has only managed to expose the many challenges faced by an out-dated and dysfunctioning healthcare system.
+Brexit, has only managed to expose the many challenges faced by an out-dated and dysfunctioning healthcare system.
 There is no way the NHS can survive Brexit if we don’t figure out how to address its internal issues.
-However, as the country is torn apart between Brexiters and Remainers, there is nobody left who can save the NHS.
+As the country is torn apart between Brexiters and Remainers, there is nobody left who can save the NHS.